uikolas/b2c-api-react-example/README.md

 ```sh
 docker-compose up
 ```
-If you are working on Windows - do not forget to forward port 80 from docker machine to your hos
+If you are working on Windows - do not forget to forward port 80 from docker machine to your host